Overlap Algebras as Almost Discrete Locales: Overlap algebras

-In particular the following facts are equivalent for a locale $X$: \begin{enumerate} \item $X$ is overt; \item every strongly dense sublocale of $X$ is overt; \item there exists an overt, strongly dense sublocale of $X$. \end{enumerate} In fact, the smallest overt, strongly dense sublocale of $X$ exists if and only if $X$ is overt and, in that case, it is just the smallest strongly dense sublocale of $X$.
-The following gives a more explicit description of the smallest overt, strongly dense sublocale of an overt locale.
+In particular, the following facts are equivalent for a locale $X$: \begin{enumerate} \item $X$ is overt; \item every strongly dense sublocale of $X$ is overt; \item there exists an overt, strongly dense sublocale of $X$. \end{enumerate} And the smallest overt, strongly dense sublocale of $X$ exists if and only if $X$ is overt and, in that case, it is just the smallest strongly dense sublocale of $X$.
+The following gives an alternative formula for the nucleus defined in \eqref{eq. def. min. strongly dense} in the case of an overt locale.